civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Crash related to loading of a 1.1 savegames of a mod that uses
           extended database slic access.
 However slic must still be reloaded to make the game run properly.
-Changed:  Very slow growth is now diplayed as ---.
+Changed:  Very slow growth is now displayed as ---.
 Added:    New database flags for modders:
 - BuildingDB:
    NeedsCityGoodAll     Building needs all the goods in that list to be built.